 The Rangers’ home, Madison Square Garden, is right on top of Penn Station.
 The 1, 2, 3, A, C and E subway lines all stop at 34th Street–Penn Station, while the B, D, F, M, N, Q, R and W all stop nearby at 34th Street–Herald Square.
 Commuters from the suburbs can take the Long Island Railroad or New Jersey Transit to Penn Station.

-Barclays Center, where the Islanders play, is located at Atlantic Terminal—Brooklyn’s most active transit hub.
+Barclays Center, where the Islanders play their Brooklyn home games, is located at Atlantic Terminal—the borough's most active transit hub.
 The 2, 3, 4, 5, B, D, N, R and Q subway trains all stop there, as does the Long Island Rail Road—which ferries in many of the team’s old-school fans from political Long Island (Brooklyn, as you may know, is geographically located on Long Island).
+Before you go, make sure the game you've chosen is in Brooklyn and not Nassau County!

 Anything Else I Should Know?